Building a strong foundation of organic traffic and SEO is one of the most powerful marketing channels available to businesses.

 Use SEO Content Templates & the Writing Assistant

-Finally, when it comes time to actually creating the content, it’s helpful to not start each article from scratch.
-Instead, Semrush’s SEO content templates and writing assistant can drastically speed up the time it takes to create a page 1 worthy piece of content.
+Finally, when it comes time to actually create the content, it’s helpful to not start each article from scratch.
+Instead, SEMrush’s SEO content templates and writing assistant can drastically speed up the time it takes to create a page 1 worthy piece of content.
 As Nicola Younger, the CMO of MakeMeLocal suggests:

 Our copywriters mainly take advantage of the SEO content template within the content marketing tab.
 They use it to compile the top ten pages ranking for a given keyword, making it easy to identify important ‘semantic keywords’ that we need to insert into our written content to ensure it outranks what is already out there in Google’s top search results.

 It also advises on the optimal word count our copywriters should aim to reach (for both headings and in the body of the text) and provides tips on readability to make sure people will want to read the finished web page.
 The SEO writing assistant is also useful for our copywriters to check how well our work fits with those recommendations and to find places where keywords need to be added or the text needs to be more readable.

 Now that we’ve discussed common use cases and tips from SEO experts, let’s look at some of the key metrics that you should be reporting to your clients and the tools your team can use to simplify that reporting.

 18 SEMrush Report Metrics & What They Mean